aksmith15/APlayerEvaluation/Docs/project_structure.md

 - Test utilities: `testUtils.ts`
 - Mock files: `__mocks__/serviceName.ts`

-This project structure provides a solid foundation for building a scalable, maintainable A-Player Evaluations Dashboard with clear separation of concerns and modern React development practices.
+This project structure provides a comprehensive foundation for building a scalable, maintainable A-Player Evaluations Dashboard with complete assignment management and survey capabilities.
+The architecture supports clear separation of concerns, role-based access control, and modern React development practices for a full-featured evaluation management system that replaces external survey tools with custom React components.